A Guide to The Multiethnic Placement Act of 1994

 While this child has a specific race-based need, the caseworker cannot assume that the only way to meet this need is through a same-race placement.
 It is an issue to discuss with the foster parent (or a prospective foster parent), regardless of their race.
 Simply being from the same racial background does not ensure that a particular individual will do any better in helping the child cope with the atmosphere in school than an individual from a different racial background.

 Consider another example: A three year old boy born in Honduras and present in this country for less than six months is suddenly removed from his parents who have allegedly beaten him.
 His verbal skills are age appropriate but he only speaks and understands Spanish.
 He needs immediate foster care, preferably in a home where Spanish is spoken.
 He should not be further traumatized by placing him with caregivers who cannot speak Spanish.
 Although this child will eventually need to learn English, his immediate needs call for finding a foster parent who speaks Spanish.
 It would not be appropriate to limit the search to someone from Honduras or some other Latin American country.
-The placement should be made on the basis of the child’s demonstrable cultural needs, and not on the basis of the child’s national origin.
+The placement should be made on the basis of the childs demonstrable cultural needs, and not on the basis of the childs national origin.

-4. Can state law or policy include a preference for racial or ethnic matching so long as no child or prospective parent is precluded from being considered for placement on the basis of their race, color, or national origin?
+Can state law or policy include a preference for racial or ethnic matching so long as no child or prospective parent is precluded from being considered for placement on the basis of their race, color, or national origin?

 MEPA-IEP does not allow state laws or policies to be based on blanket preferences for racial or ethnic matching.
 General or categorical policies that do not derive from the needs of a specific child are not consistent with the kinds of individualized decisions required by MEPA-IEP.
 Statutes or policies that establish orders of preference based on race, color, or ethnicity or that require caseworkers to justify departures from these preferences violate MEPA-IEP and Title VI.

-5. Can agencies honor the preferences of a birth parent based on race, color, or national origin?
+Can agencies honor the preferences of a birth parent based on race, color, or national origin?

 Because agencies subject to MEPA-IEP may not deny or delay placements on the basis of race, color, or national origin, they cannot honor a biological parent's preferences for placing the child in a family with a similar racial or ethnic background.

-6. Does MEPA-IEP prevent States from having a preference for placing a child with a relative?
+Does MEPA-IEP prevent States from having a preference for placing a child with a relative?

-MEPA-IEP does not prohibit a preference for placing a child with relatives, if the placement is in the best interest of the child and not in conflict with the requirement that the child’s health and safety be the paramount concern in child placement decisions.
+MEPA-IEP does not prohibit a preference for placing a child with relatives, if the placement is in the best interest of the child and not in conflict with the requirement that the childs health and safety be the paramount concern in child placement decisions.

 In 1996, Congress added a section to the title IV-E State Plan requirements that States are to consider giving preference to an adult relative over a non-related foster or adoptive parent, provided that the relative meets all relevant state child protection standards.
 Many states include preferences for relatives in their foster care or adoptive placement statutes or administrative regulations.
 Nonetheless, caseworkers should not use general preferences for placing children with relatives as a device for evading MEPA-IEP.
 All placement decisions should be specific to the needs of the individual child.

-Generalizations about the wisdom of placing with a relative, even when a relative has not yet been located or evaluated should not necessarily result in removing a child from the child’s current placement.
+Generalizations about the wisdom of placing with a relative, even when a relative has not yet been located or evaluated should not necessarily result in removing a child from the childs current placement.
 For example, caseworkers should exercise caution before removing a child from a stable, long-term, transracial fost-adopt home in order to make a racially-matched placement with a relative the child may have never met.
-To avoid this situation, caseworkers should attempt to locate all relatives who might serve as a child’s caregiver as promptly as possible whenever a child is likely to require out-of-home care.
+To avoid this situation, caseworkers should attempt to locate all relatives who might serve as a childs caregiver as promptly as possible whenever a child is likely to require out-of-home care.

-7. Does MEPA-IEP apply to white children?
+Does MEPA-IEP apply to white children?

 MEPA-IEP applies to all children regardless of race or ethnicity.
 For example, if a worker determines an African American family can best meet the needs of a white child, denying the child that placement on account of race would be illegal.

-8. How does MEPA-IEP apply to infants?
+How does MEPA-IEP apply to infants?

 MEPA-IEP applies regardless of the age of the child.
 The 1995 and 1997 Guidances suggest that the age of the child may be a factor in determining the effect of race or ethnicity on the best interest of the child.
 For example, an older child may have a strong sense of identity with a particular racial or ethnic community; an infant may not have developed such needs.
 However, the Guidances emphasize that each decision must be individualized.
 Further, the 1998 Guidance notes that, regardless of age, racial or ethnic factors can seldom determine where a child will be placed.

-9. How should biracial/bicultural and multiracial/multicultural children be treated?
+How should biracial/bicultural and multiracial/multicultural children be treated?

 MEPA-IEP requires that all children be treated equally, without regard to their racial or ethnic characteristics.
-If a child has a mixed racial ethnic heritage, that heritage does not have to be ignored when assessing the child’s needs, but it cannot become the basis for a placement decision except in those exceptional or distinctive circumstances that would apply to making a placement decision for any other child based on race, color, or national origin.
+If a child has a mixed racial ethnic heritage, that heritage does not have to be ignored when assessing the childs needs, but it cannot become the basis for a placement decision except in those exceptional or distinctive circumstances that would apply to making a placement decision for any other child based on race, color, or national origin.

 Nevertheless, in order to comply with the Indian Child Welfare Act (ICWA), children entering the child welfare system who may have some Native American heritage should have their existing or potential tribal affiliations ascertained immediately so that ICWA notice, jurisdictional, and placement requirements can be followed.
-Because ICWA is not based on a child’s race as such, but on the child’s cultural and political ties to a quasi-sovereign federally recognized Indian tribe, ICWA is not affected by MEPA-IEP.
+Because ICWA is not based on a childs race as such, but on the childs cultural and political ties to a quasi-sovereign federally recognized Indian tribe, ICWA is not affected by MEPA-IEP.
 This means that a child with a certain quantum of "Indian blood" may or may not be subject to ICWA.
 Caseworkers generally have to rely on tribal determinations whether or not the child is a tribal member or eligible for membership.

-10. Does MEPA-IEP apply to private agencies and independent adoptions?
+Does MEPA-IEP apply to private agencies and independent adoptions?

 MEPA-IEP applies to all agencies and entities receiving federal assistance directly or as a subrecipient from another entity.
 Agencies or entities that do not receive federal assistance are not covered by MEPA-IEP unless a federally assisted agency is also involved in their placement decisions.
 However, these entities may be covered by other statutes or policies prohibiting discrimination.

-11. Can agencies conduct targeted recruitment?
+Can agencies conduct targeted recruitment?

 MEPA-IEP requires diligent recruitment of potential foster and adoptive families that reflect the ethnic and racial diversity of the children who need homes.
 Therefore, states must develop strategies that reach the communities of these families.
 At the same time, states and other entities must ensure that they do not deny anyone the opportunity to adopt or foster a child on the basis of race, color or national origin.